 It is important to note that the COVID-19 AOM is a proprietary initiative of WolfBrown.
 Therefore, the dashboard and other resources on WolfBrown’s website are available in English only.
 However, OAC ensured that the survey was available in both French and English and that responses from francophones could be analyzed separately.
 In addition, French versions of the Research Notes and Dashboard Guide have been prepared by OAC.

 WolfBrown AOM – Ontario Data Dashboard

-The data from the first three waves of the survey are now available in WolfBrown’s online dashboard.
+The data from the eigth survey is now available in WolfBrown’s online dashboard.
 You can access the data here with the following e-mail and password:

 In the dashboard you can select the data from Phase 3, Phase 2, and Phase 1 on an aggregated basis or for each survey to compare over time.
 Note that the Phase 2 and Phase 3 results (broken down by survey) only include those organizations that participated in each phase.
 The dashboard also allows you to set custom views and filter the data by categories like discipline, age, region, health risks, and arts attendance frequency.